Black and white photo of a woman dancing, holding a pose in which she is balancing on one leg, one leg outstretched, and her arms up in a ballet style

 Cunningham believed that women artists should be judged based on their work, not their gender.
 She didn’t call herself a feminist, but in 1975, when she was 91, she said of the women’s liberation movement: “I’m almost ready to join.
 Of course, I’ve always belonged.”

-A black and white image of a woman in a dress with a frilled collar
+Black and white photo of a woman from the early 20th century, wearing a black dress with a white collar and hair pulled back

 Career and Family Conflict